Core Leader, Student Training

 Growing up in Trinidad and Tobago, Peter always knew he wanted to be a doctor.
 He also knew the meaning of diversity, difference and the value of education.
 As a child, he spoke the languages of Cantonese, local Creole and even Spanish while picking fresh mangoes and catching fish near rivers and oceans in his native country.
 From the Caribbean, to New England to San Francisco – his life has encountered many changes from where he grew up, but something constant was the role of family, role models and other mentors.

 When Peter saw what was happening to the world in the face of the AIDS epidemic, he knew he wanted to be a scientist.
 His work has long focused on the role of opportunistic infections in HIV/AIDS.
-Now, his attention has turned to other immunocompromised patients including transplant recipients and HIV patients who have received transplants.
-It was team science and the clinical need to understand how to best care for patients that excited him toward his current research trajectory.
+Now, his attention has turned to other immunocompromised patients, including transplant recipients and HIV patients who have received transplants.
+It was team science and the clinical need to understand how to best care for patients that excited him and propelled him toward his current research trajectory.

-When he is not in his lab, clinic seeing patients, or meeting with a student you might find him with his family at the beach – a warm beach.
+When he is not in his lab, in his clinic seeing patients, or meeting with a student, you might find him with his family at the beach – a warm beach.
 The cold beaches in San Francisco look nice, but he “pines for a warm one.”
 He also loves running, the outdoors, and wearing flip flops any chance he gets.